fabioaromanini/passei-direto-tech-challenge/README.md

 Repository with code for a technical challenge I'm facing in my job interview for Passei Direto.

-The challenge consist of creating a data warehouse from a set of json files, and running some Spark jobs that process data from said data warehouse.
+The challenge consists of creating a data warehouse from a set of JSON files and running some Spark jobs that process data from the warehouse.

 ## Requirements